-That’s just $2,000 more compared to the same quarter last year.
-Two-thirds of the employed believe they need to be better educated regarding finance in order to be able to save more.
+That represents an increase of 17% over Q4 2018.
+Two-thirds of those employed believe they need to be better educated regarding finance in order to be able to save more.

 If it hadn’t been for the 2007–2009 recession, the percentage would most likely be higher.
-What will happen with 2020 stocks remains to be seen, but the situation definitely isn’t as grim as it was expected to be.
+What will happen with stock markets in 2021 remains to be seen, but the situation definitely isn’t as grim as it was expected to be.

 The biggest percentage of stock-owning Americans was in the period 2001–2008.
 Back then, 62% of the population were stock owners.

 26. Personal finance facts for parents should be improved. $42 billion — this is how much parents of children under the age of five are spending on their kids.

 This includes early child care and preschool programs in 2020.